When

 Travel & Accommodation

 Participants are responsible for their own travel and lodging.
-Try book early - the Berlin Marathon takes place shortly before the Unconference, and hotels will fill up fast.
+Please book early - the Berlin Marathon takes place shortly before the Unconference, and hotels will fill up fast.

 Venue address